Therason/raymod/README.md

 # todo

 - Tweak media queries for mobile views and accessibility scaling (navbar may be too small,)
 - Design gallery page better :D
 - Tweak gallery page exit animations (doesn't scale well when number of posts increases due to staggerChildren)
-- Convert to SPA?
+- Convert to single page?
-- Smooth scrolling with Lenis?
 - BigWindow component as a modal?